vfey/biocpr/markdown/FAQ.md

 #### Q7: Is there a size limit for the expression file?

-**A:** The default maximum size limit for files are 5 MB in shiny applications, in corplot the maximum size limit has been modified and set to 40 MB.
+**A:** The default maximum size limit for files are 5 MB in shiny applications, in BioCPR the maximum size limit has been modified and set to 40 MB.

 #### Q8: The app crashes when clicked on the 'CORRELATION HEATMAP' tab?

 **A:** It is difficult to determine the cause of the crash, in this scenario the most probable cause would be error in uploaded expression file format, please refer the input file format explained in question 4.
 The other causes for the crash could be due to R package dependencies with different versions, in this case it better to re-install packages and clear the environment (in RStudio) and run again.